jomega-github/nqueen/README.md

 This was also my first Python coding project.
 The repo has a complete history of my development of the project from when I started with no knowledge of Python, and using a simple text editor, until later when I was using IntelliJ.
 You can follow that history through the comments on the commits.

-<h1>The Algoithm</h1>
+<h1>The Algorithm</h1>

-See the file theory.txt for information on the algorithm I'm investigating.
+See the file theory.txt for the original information on the algorithm I'm investigating.